wjburton/personal_website/content/post/intrepretable_model_log_part2/index.md

 *SibSp vs Survived* <br>

-While the Chi-Squared test shows there is a significant difference in survival among these levels, there is not a consistent trend (With one additional sibling or spouse we don't see a consistent increase or decrease in survivability) or an obvious reason as to why this is an important variable.
+While the Chi-Squared test shows there is a significant difference in survivability among these levels, there is not a consistent trend (With one additional sibling or spouse we don't see a consistent increase or decrease in survivability) or an obvious reason as to why this is an important variable.
 <pre class="r"><code>sibsp_tbl &lt;- table(df$Survived, df$SibSp)
 chisq.test(sibsp_tbl)</code></pre>
 <pre><code>##  Pearson's Chi-squared test